 In March 2018, we received non-convertible loans totaling \$150,000 from private investors.
 The loans include one-year term and 10% guaranteed interest.
-We converted these loans into Series AA Units.
+We converted these loans into Series AA Convertible Preferred Stock and common stock warrants.
 See below.

 In April 2018, we received a non-convertible loan for \$10,000 from a private investor.
 The loan includes a one-year term and 10% guaranteed interest.
-We converted this loan into Series AA Units.
+We converted this loan into Series AA Convertible Preferred Stock and common stock warrants.
 See below.